splatas/my-rs-app/README.md

 # my-rs-app
-J2EE app to migrate to Openshift
+J2EE app to migrate to Openshift: Test

 This is an example of how to migrate a J2EE app to an Openshift Platform.